chrishoermann/zod-prisma-types/Readme.md

 # Skip schema generation

-You can skip schema generation based on the environment you are in.
-For example you only want to generate the schemas when you're in `development` but not when you run generation in `production` (because in `production` the schemas would already hav been created and pushed to the server via my git repo).
+You can skip schema generation based on e.g. the environment you are currently working.
+For example you can only generate the schemas when you're in `development` but not when you run generation in `production` (because in `production` the schemas would already hav been created and pushed to the server via source code of git repo).

 Since Prisma only lets us define `strings` in the generator config we cannot use the `env(MY_ENV_VARIABLE)` method that is used when e.g. the `url` under `datasource db` is loaded like